fsprojects/FSharpPlus/README.md

 For Haskellers this 'Type-Methods' abstraction is similar to Haskell's Type-Classes but with a single method.

-For OOP-ers it may be similar to interfaces or abstract classes but with a single method, early binding (compile-time) and without dependencies on the assembly where the interface is defined.
+For OOP-ers it may compare to interfaces or abstract classes but with a single method, early binding (compile-time) and without dependencies on the assembly where the interface is defined.

-FsControl contains overloads mainly for primitive types, but the generic functions will resolve to any member of a type (a custom type) having a matching signature.
+FsControl contains overloads mainly for primitive types, but the generic functions will resolve to any member of a type (a user-defined type) having a matching signature.
 This makes possible to use some libraries that don't depend on FsControl, as long as the signature is the right one it will work.